Breaking News-CENTER WARNS WALL STREET ABOUT THE PERILS

 To minimize your firm’s reputational and price risk, we strongly recommend that you examine your portfolios for exposure to Dubai Islamic Bank and other named defendants.
 The extent to which your prime brokers may be involved in Shariah-Compliant Finance should also be reviewed with care.
 We urge you to contact them and ask if they are disclosing: material facts about Shariah Law; its mandate for jihad; public verbal and written statements calling for jihad made by their paid Shariah advisors; methods of purification of funds and; the beneficiaries of such funds and zakat.

 Connections between the UAE and terrorist organizations and their sponsors are in need of greater transparency.
-Examples include:
+Examples include:1) The UAE was one of only three countries worldwide to recognize the Shariah Taliban regime.

 2) The UAE has been a key transfer point for illegal shipments of nuclear components to Iran, North Korea and Libya.